josh-collinsworth/joco-sveltekit/src/routes/blog/posts/converting-to-sveltekit.md

 Currently, SvelteKit offers adapters to run your project as serverless functions on Netlify, Vercel, and Cloudflare Workers.
 It also offers two platform-agnostic adapter options:

-- Node (to deploy your code as a standard Node app)
+- Node (to deploy your project as a standard Node app)
 - Static (to deploy as pre-generated HTML files)

 There are several [community-created adapters](https://sveltesociety.dev/components/#category-SvelteKit%20Adapters) available as well, or you can even [write your own](https://kit.svelte.dev/docs#writing-an-adapter).